Linux cgroups

 - We can write the PID of a process to

-file in the cgroup hierarchy.
-This is handled usingkernfs_syscall_ops
+cgroup.procsfile in the cgroup hierarchy.
+This is handled usingkernfs_syscall_opshandlers registered by cgroup incgroup_kf_syscall_ops.

 Fork